 Selection is on the basis of the information provided on your UCAS form, which is considered by a member of administrative staff from the Admissions and Access Service and, if appropriate, the Selector from the School.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Applicants for the BSc Honours in Finance must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have GCSE Mathematics at grade B or above.
-There are no absolute specific subjects required at A-level, however, applicants taking A-level Mathematics are usually made a lower offer.
+Applicants for the BSc Honours in Finance must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have A-level Mathematics at grade B or above.
 Offers are normally made in terms of grades rather than UCAS Tariff points.

 Demand for places differs from course to course and for Finance past performance at GCSE level is taken into account when deciding to make conditional offers.
-The GCSE threshold may vary from year to year, but as a general guide, offers are initially made to applicants who have achieved 4As and 2Bs at GCSE, this threshold is usually lowered as the cycle progresses depending upon the number and quality of applications.
-The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.
+The GCSE threshold may vary from year to year, but as a general guide, offers are initially made to applicants who have achieved 4As and 2Bs at GCSE, this threshold may be lowered as the cycle progresses depending upon the number and quality of applications.
+The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial threshold.

-Applicants offering Access/Certificate in Foundation Studies courses will be considered individually on their own merits and for last year the standard was an overall average of 75% in Level 3 modules including 75% in all Mathematics modules (which must be equivalent to GCSE standard).
+Applicants offering a relevant Access course/Certificate in Foundation Studies (e.g. Mathematics and Computing) will be considered individually on their own merits and if made an offer, will be asked to achieve an overall average of 75% in Level 3 modules.

 In addition to the academic requirements above, the information provided in the personal statement section and the academic reference together with predicted grades are noted, but these are not the final deciding factors as to whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.